CarlosAndresd/f_abm/CONTRIBUTING.md

 ### You want to contribute with documentation

 Great!

+You can contribute to the documentation in a number of ways:

++ reading the current documentation and making sure that it is clear and error-free;
++ adding diagrams or figures when you feel can make the explantion more clear;
++ adding explanations on theoretical parts of the documentation;
++ making sure that all functions and modules have complete docstrings.

-In this repository documentation is made automatically using Sphinx and HTML webpages, so please make sure to follow that convention.
+In this repository documentation for the code is made automatically using Sphinx and HTML webpages, so there is no need to manually document the code in the HTML webpage.

 # Guidelines when adding new code